 emu or emeu (both: ēˈmyō) [key], common name for a large, flightless bird of Australia, related to the cassowary and the ostrich.
+There is only one living species, Dromaius novaehollandiae.
 It is 5 to 6 ft (150–180 cm) tall and a very swift runner.
 The head and neck are feathered.
 The six or seven dark green eggs, laid in a sandy pit, are sometimes incubated by the male and require 56 days to hatch.
 The emu is easily tamed.
-There is only one living species, Dromaius novaehollandiae.
-Emus are classified in the phylum Chordata, subphylum Vertebrata, class Aves, order Struthioniformes, family Dromaiidae.
+Emus are raised for meat and eggs, leather, and oil, which is rendered from their fat.
+The emu is classified in the phylum Chordata, subphylum Vertebrata, class Aves, order Struthioniformes, family Dromaiidae.

 More on emu from Fact Monster: